mikechambers/redrixapp/README.md

 ### Android

-During development you can find information on how to install the appliction from an APK file on Android [here](https://www.lifewire.com/install-apk-on-android-4177185).
+During development you can find information on how to install the application from an APK file on Android [here](https://www.lifewire.com/install-apk-on-android-4177185).

 ### iOS / iPhone

-Currently the application is not avaliable for testing on iOS.
+Currently the application is not available for testing on iOS.

 ## Usage